shadowspawn/nvh/README.md

 Customising behaviour:

-- `NVH_MAX_REMOTE_MATCHES`: override default 20 for number of lines to show for ls-remote
+- `NVH_MAX_REMOTE_MATCHES`: override default of 20 for number of lines to show for ls-remote

 ## Alternatives to `nvh`